 We have one MS admission cycle for the full-time MS program.
 Application deadlines are final.
 A completed application (including letters of recommendation, transcripts and GRE/TOEFL scores) must be uploaded by the deadline.
 Applications will NOT be accepted after the deadline.
 A completed application (including letters of recommendation, transcripts and GRE/TOEFL scores) must be received by the following dates:

 Autumn 2021-22: December 1, 2020

 Only applicants for the Part-time Master's Degree Program for working professionals (Honors Cooperative Program, or HCP) are considered quarterly, and more information can be found on the Stanford Center for Professional Development network.
 Prospective HCP students follow the same admissions process and must meet the same admissions requirements as full-time graduate students.

-All students interested in pursuing a master's or PhD in Aeronautics and Astronautics use the Stanford Graduate Admissions Application.
+All students interested in pursuing an MS degree in Aeronautics and Astronautics should use the Stanford Graduate Admissions Application.
 Please follow all information and instructions.
 The fee for online graduate applications is $125.
 Your application will consist of the following:

 Statement of purpose

 Your statement of purpose should identify personal and professional goals.
 It should also discuss your development to date and your intentions relative to graduate study and life beyond Stanford.
 The Aero/Astro Graduate Admissions Committee reads your statement of purpose with interest because, along with the letters of recommendation, it offers insight into who you are as an individual.
 Your statement of purpose should not exceed two pages in length (single spaced).

 Submitting transcripts when you are applying, and after you have been offered admission are two separate steps.
 When applying: You must upload one scanned version of your official transcript(s) in the online application.
 Please read the Applying section of this website for important information submitting transcripts.
 If offered admission: Please see this page for information on submitting final official transcripts.